Celebrate Midsummer's Eve

 Midsummer Eve Bonfire, painting by Norwegian artist Nikolai Astrup (30 Aug 1880 - 21 Jan 1928)

-As with both ancient and modern traditions, a bonfire was central to the celebrations (along with the presence of the local fire department!), and the Sons of Norway raised a maypole (majstång or midsommarstång).
+As with both ancient and modern traditions, a bonfire was central to the celebrations (along with the presence of the local fire department!), and in 2019, the Sons of Norway raised a maypole (majstång or midsommarstång).

 Bring your friends and family for an evening of cultural learning and fun!